AEADataEditor/aeadataeditor.github.io/_posts/2021-06-17-software-citations.md

 > Smith, A. and J. Wesson.
 2021.
 "15-fold quantum fixed effects, R package." v0.2-alpha.
 Zenodo. https://doi.org/10.5281/zen0do.12345

-Naturally, authors could also cite the Github-hosted version, but only with the authority of a (transient, ephemerious) website:
+Naturally, authors could also cite the Github-hosted version, but only with the authority of a (transient, ephemerous) website:

 > Smith, A. and J. Wesson.
 2021.
 "15-fold quantum fixed effects, R package." v0.2-alpha.
 Github.
 Last accessed at https://github.com/smith-wesson/cdqfe/releases/tag/v0.2-alpha on June 17, 2025.